rafalp/Misago/docs/developers/acls.rst

 .. function:: change_permissions_form(role)

-Mandatory.
+Required.
 This function is called when change permissions form for role is being build for view.
 It's expected to return Form type or none, if provider is not recognizing role type (eg. there is no sense in adding profiles visibility permissions to forums role form).

 .. warning::
    Make sure that all fields in your form have initial value, or your form will make tests suite fail because it will be unable to mock POST requests to admin forms correctly.